arturoherrero/arturoherrero.com/_posts/2011/2011-06-04-10-groovy-one-liners-to-impress-your-friends.md

 layout: post
 title: 10 Groovy One Liners to Impress Your Friends
 description: I find that comparing programming languages is a worthwhile exercise.
-tags: en
+tags: programming
-redirect_from: /2011/06/04/10-groovy-one-liners-to-impress-your-friends/
 ---

-I find that comparing programming languages is a worthwhile exercise mainly because of the different techniques and styles that you are exposed to.
+I believe that comparing programming languages is a worthwhile exercise mainly because of the different techniques and styles that you are exposed to.

 After 10 [Scala]{:target="_blank" rel="noreferrer"} / [CoffeeScript]{:target="_blank" rel="noreferrer"} /